 - Provide a caring, positive, safe and stimulating environment that promotes the social, physical and moral development of the individual child. - Always act in the best interests of the child, taking their wishes and feelings into account. - Ensure that all staff and volunteers are recruited using robust 'Safer Recruitment' processes (See The Sacred Heart Language College's Safer Recruitment Policy). - Aim to identify concerns early and prevent concerns from escalating.
 This includes identifying emerging problems, liaising with the DSL, sharing information with other professionals to support early identification and assessment and, in some cases, providing the lead professional in undertaking an early help assessment.
-See Appendix 1 and Harrow's Early Support Offer. - Establish and maintain an environment where children feel respected, safe, and are encouraged to talk and be listened to when they have a worry or concern. - All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+See Appendix 1 and Harrow's Early Support Offer. - Establish and maintain an environment where children feel respected, safe, and are encouraged to talk and be listened to when they have a worry or concern. - Safeguarding and promoting the welfare of children is everyone's responsibility.

+- All staff should be able to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
-Nor should a victim ever be made to feel ashamed for making a report.
+Nor should a victim ever be made to feel ashamed for making a report. - All staff should know about (and feel confident to use) school safeguarding systems, including: - Policies on KCSIE child protection, pupil behaviour and staff behaviour - The school's safeguarding response to children who are missing from education, particularly on repeat occasions and/or prolonged periods.